Executive Summary

 China Exposure: The Key Risk

-- US export controls restrict advanced equipment sales
+- US and Japan export controls restricting advanced equipment sales

 Analysis: